 Card Testing / Card Checking / Carding

-- Selects the maximum items your site permits them to purchase
+- Orders the maximum quantity your site allows.

 Freight Forwarding Fraud